-- 1. The grading system used in the regular education program will be utilized for students who receive instruction through the regular education program and are expected to master the same objectives as a regular education student. - 2.
-Students who receive instruction through the regular education program via an alternate curriculum (different from that provided to grade-level peers) will be assigned grades for each academic area on his/her Individualized Education Plan (IEP).
-Regular and special education teachers will collaborate to assign grades based on the mastery of objectives/benchmarks outlined on the IEP; they will use the regular grading system for the district.
+- 1. The grading system used in the regular education program will be utilized for students who receive instruction through the regular education program and are expected to master the same objectives as a regular education student. - who receive 2.
+Students instruction through the regular education program via an alternate curriculum (different from that provided to grade-level peers) will be assigned grades for each academic area his/her on Individualized Education Plan (IEP).
+Regular and special education teachers will collaborate to assign grades based the mastery on objectives/benchmarks outlined on the

+IEP; they will use the regular grading system for the district.